Top

 Q: What is a Hub?

 A: Any place where people can get help with any of the basic necessities of life, free of charge, when times are tough because of fire, flood, shortages, epidemics, or other climate chaos or system breakdown.
-Using the “stone soup”’ analogy, anyone who wants to add anything to the soup can sign up as a Hub.
+Using the “stone soup”’ analogy, anyone who wants to add anything to the soup can let a Hub leader know.

 Q: Is a Hub always a big building?